olaurino/mapping-vodml/004-normative.md

 implication of a Reference relation is that the referenced object is somehow “used” by the referrer.
 Often, especially when the referrer is a **DataType**, it defines reference data that helps interpret the values its attributes assume.
-See the VO-DML document [1] for more information.
+See the VO-DML document [@vo-dml] for more information.

 In explicit serialization languages [TBD must define and discuss this